Bats and the Law

 what is illegal?

 In England, Scotland and Wales the law protecting bats is considerably stricter than it is for most other animals.
-All bat species are protected under schedule 5 of the Wildlife & Countryside Act 1981.
-All bats are also included in Schedule 2 of the Conservation (Natural Habitats &c) Regulations 1994, which defines "European protected species of animals".
-Taken together the Act and Regulations make it illegal to: pipistrelle
+All bat species have been for some time protected under schedule 5 of the Wildlife & Countryside Act 1981. however since 2007 the effective protection for bats now comes from Schedule 2 of the Conservation (Natural Habitats &c) Regulations 1994, which defines "European protected species of animals".
+Changes to legislation, and devolution, mean the law is difficult to summarise succinctly across the UK, but the strong legal protection for bats and roosts remains.

 In this interpretation, a bat roost is "any structure or place which any wild [bat]...uses for shelter or protection".
 Because bats tend to reuse the same roosts, legal opinion is that the roost is protected whether or not the bats are present at the time.